anchal-agrawal/anchal-agrawal/README.md

-### Hi there 👋
+### 👋

 Hi!
 I'm Anchal and I work at Affirm.
-Previously, I worked on [VMware Cloud on Dell EMC](https://www.vmware.com/products/vmc-on-dell-emc.html) and [vSphere Integrated Containers](https://github.com/vmware/vic) at VMware.
+Previously, I worked on VMware Cloud on Dell EMC and [vSphere Integrated Containers](https://github.com/vmware/vic) at VMware.

 <!--
 **anchal-agrawal/anchal-agrawal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.